-DHS enrolls all APRNs listed above.
-Registered nurse certified (RN, C) is not eligible to enroll.
+DHS enrolls all APRNs listed previously in this manual section.
+A registered nurse certified (RN, C) is not eligible to enroll.

 An enrolled CRNA, CNS, or NP receives 90 percent of the physician rate.
 An enrolled certified nurse-midwife receives 100 percent of the physician rate.

 Refer to Physician Extender policy for APRNs who choose not to enroll.